An online event with film and discussion exploring how dance produces meaning for audiences and dancers.

 (Photo credit: Still from 'Body Weather', Stine Marie Jacobsen)

-(Photo credit: Graphic score. (c) Helen Papaioannou)
+(Photo credit: 'Risk Music' workshop by Helen Papaioannou)

 It is often held that we live in a ‘risk society’, with ecological crisis, a pandemic, political instability, infrastructural vulnerability and economic volatility creating increasing danger and uncertainty.
 At both an individual and collective level, it is difficult to say what kind of world we might come to live in.
 Coming to grips with ‘risk’ is often understood to be a way of mitigating the worst effects of this state of affairs by by making the future knowable, manageable and even profitable (for some, at least).
 Artists, meanwhile, often mobilize risk in their work, with risky and chance-led processes used by those seeking to diminish or alter their agency in systems of production.